Rebranding @ Babbel - Redesign Phase 2

 The process

-Inside of my team, I played an active role on how implementation happened, proposing and scheduling sessions for partial checks, final review, kick-off and handover, beyond informal moments for feedback.
+Within my team, I played an active role on how implementation happened, proposing and scheduling sessions for partial checks, final review, kick-off and handover, beyond informal moments for feedback.

 1 - Definition of goals and scope